Naturality and Definability III: Introduction

 \begin{theorem} Let $\chi$ be a cardinal and let $\bfc$ be a uni-construction problem.
 If $\bfc$ has no lifting, then in a forcing extension, $\bfc$ has no $\chi$-solution. \end{theorem}

-In \cite[Theorem 10]{Sh:301}, Hodges and Shelah constructed a transitive model of ZFC in which every uniformisable construction of a prescribed size is weakly natural.
-Since their result has a cardinality restriction, they raised the following natural conjecture.
+The next auxiliary concept is uniformity, as defined in Definition \ref{yu11}.
+Specifically, a construction is uniformisable if its set-theoretic definition can be expressed in a way such that for each $A$, the corresponding $B$ is uniquely determined.
+The precise and original definition can be found in \cite[Definition 2.3]{Sh:301}.

-\begin{conjecture} (See \cite[Page 8]{Sh:301}) The cardinality restriction can be removed. \end{conjecture}
+In \cite[Theorem 5.1]{Sh:301}, Hodges and Shelah constructed a transitive model of ZFC in which every uniformisable construction of a prescribed size is weakly natural.
+This result highlights the advantage of weak naturality, as \cite[Theorem 4.3]{Sh:301} establishes that there is no transitive model of ZFC in which the natural constructions are precisely the uniformisable ones.
+Since their result in \cite[Theorem 5.1]{Sh:301} includes a cardinality restriction, Hodges and Shelah raised the following natural conjecture:

-In \S 4 we settle the conjecture, by iterating the main forcing construction of \cite[Theorem 10]{Sh:301} using reverse Easton iteration of suitable Cohen forcing notions.
-It may be nice to note that the use of forcing techniques in the naturality problems comes back to Friedman \cite{fri} where he applied Easton product Cohen-forcing, though the term naturalness in \cite{fri} is weaker than here.
+\begin{conjecture} (See \cite[Page 16]{Sh:301}).
+The cardinality restriction can be removed. \end{conjecture}

-Let $M$ be a model of set theory.
-Suppose some formula represents the construction $F$ on the class $\mathcal K$ in $M$.
-If $F$ is natural and there is only a set of isomorphism types of structures in $\mathcal K$, then \cite[Theorem 3]{Sh:160} states that $F$ is definable in $M$ with parameters.
-In this regard, Hodges and Shelah raised the following problem: \begin{problem} (See \cite[Problems (A) and (B)]{Sh:160}) \begin{enumerate} \item[(i)] Can the restriction ``$\mathcal K$ contains only a set of isomorphism types'' be removed? \item[(ii)] If $F$ has representing formula $\varphi$, is it always possible to define $F$ by a formula whose parameters are those in $\varphi$ and those needed to define $\mathcal K $? \end{enumerate} \end{problem}
+In \S 4, we settle the conjecture by iterating the main forcing construction from \cite[Theorem 5.1]{Sh:301}, using reverse Easton iteration of suitable Cohen forcing notions.
+It is worth noting that the use of forcing techniques in naturality problems dates back to Harvey Friedman \cite{fri}, where he applied Easton product Cohen-forcing.
+However, the concept of naturality in \cite{fri} is weaker than the one used here.

-Recall that left adjoint defines a natural construction.
-It may be worth to note that Hodges \cite{six} used this and produced some natural constructions that are set-theoretically definable from a parameter, via right Kan extension along a small functor.
+Let \( M \) be a model of set theory.
+Suppose that some formula within \( M \) represents the construction \( F \) on the class \( \mathcal{K} \in M \).
+If $F$ is natural and there are only a set number of isomorphism types of structures in $\mathcal{K}$, then \cite[Theorem 3]{Sh:160} asserts that $F$ is definable in $M$ with parameters.
+In this context, Hodges and Shelah raised the following problem: \begin{problem} (See \cite[Problems (A) and (B)]{Sh:160}). \begin{enumerate} \item[(i)] Can the restriction ``$\mathcal K$ contains only a set of isomorphism types'' be removed? \item[(ii)] If $F$ has a representing formula $\varphi$, is it always possible to define $F$ by a formula whose parameters are those in $\varphi$ and those needed to define $\mathcal K $? \end{enumerate} \end{problem}